The Smurfs: Films

-Sony Pictures announced plans to begin a trilogy of live-action/computer-animated Smurf films, with the first film released on July 29, 2011; the project had been in various stages of development since 2003.
+Sony Pictures announced plans to begin a trilogy of live-action/animated Smurf films, with the first film released on July 29, 2011; the project had been in various stages of development since 2003.
 In June 2008, it was announced that Columbia Pictures and Sony Pictures Animation had acquired film rights from Lafig Belgium.
 Jordan Kerner produced the film, with the screenwriters including Shrek 2 and Shrek the Third screenwriters J. David Stem and David N. Weiss.
 The film stars Jonathan Winters as Papa Smurf, Katy Perry as Smurfette, George Lopez as Grouchy Smurf, Gary Basaraba as Hefty Smurf, John Oliver as Vanity Smurf, Alan Cumming as Gutsy Smurf, Paul Reubens as Jokey Smurf, Hank Azaria as Gargamel, Neil Patrick Harris as Patrick Winslow and Jayma Mays as Grace Winslow, a couple in New York who help the Smurfs get back to their village.
 It was suggested that Quentin Tarantino would play Brainy Smurf, but this "didn't work out" so Fred Armisen voices Brainy instead.
 A CGI/traditionally animated mini-film, titled The Smurfs: A Christmas Carol, was released on December 2, 2011, on The Smurfs DVD and Blu-ray.
 A sequel to The Smurfs, titled The Smurfs 2, was released on July 31, 2013.
 A fully animated Smurfs reboot film, Smurfs: The Lost Village, was released on April 7, 2017, with Demi Lovato starring as Smurfette.

 At CinemaCon on August 25, 2021, it was announced that a new Smurfs movie is in the works.
-The movie will be a musical and it is planned for a 2024 release for Paramount Pictures and Nickelodeon.
-In August 2022, Paramount Pictures announced that the movie was pushed back to February 14, 2025, in favor to Sonic the Hedgehog 3.
+The movie will be a musical and it is planned for a December 20, 2024 release for Paramount Pictures and Nickelodeon.
+In August 2022, Paramount Pictures announced that the movie was pushed back to February 14, 2025, with Sonic the Hedgehog 3 taking its previous release date.
+In October 2024, it was further delayed to July 18, 2025.